apivideo/api.video-reactnative-uploader/README.md

 An example that demonstrates how to use the API is provided in folder [example/](https://github.com/apivideo/api.video-reactnative-uploader/tree/main/example).

+To run the example:
+  - for Android:
+`yarn && yarn example android`
+  - for iOS:
+`yarn && yarn example ios`

-## Plugins
+## Dependencies

-api.video-reactnative-uploader is using external native library for upload
+api.video-reactnative-uploader is using external libraries.

 | Plugin                 | README                   |
 | ---------------------- | ------------------------ |